jessolo/mdlive-sdk-demo/README.md

 # MDLive SDK
-MDLIVE SDK Demo is an application intended to be a reference to show case MDLIVE SDK features, capabilities and integration.
+Our MDLIVE SDK Demo is a fully integrated application.
+It is shared as a reference to show case the MDLIVE SDK features, capabilities and integration.

 ## Integration
 This section describes the required `*.gradle` files configurations for obtaining the MDLive SDK.

-Open your root project `build.gradle` file and update it with MDLive and AppBoy bintray dependencies.
+Open your root project `build.gradle` file, and update it with MDLive and AppBoy bintray dependencies.

 ```groovy
 buildscript {